-The introduction of the European Database on Medical Devices (EUDAMED) marks a decisive milestone in the implementation of the MDR (Medical Device Regulation) and IVDR (In Vitro Diagnostic Regulation).
-As a central platform for information and data exchange, it is intended to significantly increase the transparency, safety, and traceability of medical devices on the European market.
+The introduction of the European Database on Medical Devices (EUDAMED) is a crucial milestone for the implementation of the MDR (EU Medical Device Regulation) and IVDR (In Vitro Diagnostic Regulation).
+As a central platform for the exchange of information and data, it is intended to significantly increase transparency, safety, and traceability of medical devices in the European market.

 What is changing?